m-salmani78/lstm-vs-transformer-mt/README.md

 # Machine Translation Evaluation with LSTM and Transformer Models

 This project evaluates machine translation models using LSTM and Transformer architectures.
 The models are trained and evaluated using BLEU and COMET metrics to compare their performance.
+We use the MIZAN dataset ([github](https://github.com/omidkashefi/Mizan), [paper](https://arxiv.org/abs/1801.02107)) to translation from English to Farsi.

 ## Table of Contents